seotesting-com/gsc-mcp-server/README.md

 ## 📌 3.
 Check if Claude Desktop is Installed

-If Claude Desktop is not installed, follow the instructions in the official Claude installation guide.
+If Claude Desktop is not installed, follow the official installation guide 🔗 [Download Claude Desktop](https://claude.ai/) .

 ## 📌 4.
 Check if Git is Installed (optional)